 Our HSI task force supervisor Christopher Kummerle is aware of our obligation to strictly adhere to SB 54.
 As a result, this task force uses its power to encourage witness cooperation with visa status considerations rather than on deportation.

 To vet this MOU, we consulted with our City Attorney who agrees that this MOU will have no bearing on SB 54, with the MOU explicitly noting that “HSI is not conveying the authority to enforce administrative violations of immigration law.”
 In plain English, this means that the San Gabriel Police Department will have no power or participation in immigration enforcement and deportations.

 In addition, state law explicitly states that local law enforcement shall not place “peace officers under the supervision of federal agencies or employ peace officers deputized as special federal officers or special federal deputies for purposes of immigration enforcement.”

 After conducting our due diligence, the department entered into the MOU with the approval of the City Manager.
 Under our municipal code, the City Manager has authorization to approve the MOU because the subject matter and effect of the MOU were already within the scope of the police department’s jurisdiction.

-If you’d like to learn more about the agreement, I’ve posted the San Gabriel Police Department’s MOU with HSI within a staff report for the February 6 City Council meeting here, along with the ICE Form 73-001 that outlines the city’s obligations in the agreement.
+If you’d like to learn more about the agreement, I’ve posted the San Gabriel Police Department’s MOU with HSI within a staff report for the February 6 City Council meeting here.

 Our goal is to protect every resident – documented or undocumented – of San Gabriel, and we believe this is the most effective way to address crimes that negatively impact our community.